Path to the Throne

 Fought from 262 BC-261 BC, the war of Kalinga was a battle for the expansion of the Mauryan Empire which had devastating casualties.
 Thousands of men were slaughtered, families deported, animals killed, and land ruined.

 The war of Kalinga left Ashoka flustered and adrift.
-His victory did not taste as sweet when drowned in the blood of men, surrounded by the wails of wives, and cries of orphans.
-His philosophy of life took an abrupt turn as he decided to lay down his sword and accepted Buddhism to be his way out of the darkness.
+His conquest of Kalinga did not taste as sweet when drowned in the blood of men, surrounded by the wails of wives, and cries of orphans.
+His philosophy of life took an abrupt turn as he decided to lay down his sword.
+Ashoka then converted to Buddhism as a way out of the darkness.

-Eedicts refer to decrees or commands by those in authority positions.
-They can be declarations or statements, and in the case of Ashoka, they were engraved messages on stones, spread across Pakistan, India, Bangladesh, and Nepal.
+Edicts refer to decrees or commands by those in authority positions.
+They can be declarations or statements, and in the case of Ashoka, they were engraved messages and inscriptions on stones, spread across Pakistan, India, Bangladesh, and Nepal.
 They are also known as the pillars of Ashoka.

 Written in several languages including Sanskrit, Aramaic, and Greek, they promoted inter-faith harmony and the significance of Buddhism for a peaceful society.
 There are five broad categories within which these edicts are often translated into.